moonexpr/cttb-ansible/roles/e2guardian/README.md

 is done with per group config _e2guardianfX.conf_ where X is the group number.

 # Filtering configuration
+Everything is controlled in two places:
+- the filtering_groups variable, defined in the host vars for the gateway
+- the _overrides_ directory under files, used to ban or whitelist phrases, sites, etc. This directory contains directories named after the group name defined in filtering_groups.
+Names must match for overrides to be loaded

-By default the _naughtyuness_ level is set to 50 (small children) and you should really tune it for best results.
+Please note that by default the _naughtyuness_ level is set to 50 (small children) and you should really tune it for best results.

-## Assing uses to groups
+## Assing users to groups
 Groups are matched by ip in _lists/authplugins/ipgroups_.
+This is generated from filtering_groups based on the ips field.
+The field can be any of the
+following:
+- a straight ip, 192.168.0.1
+- a subnet with netmask, 192.168.1.0/255.255.255.0
+- a range, 192.168.1.0-192.168.1.255

+Add as many combinations as you'd like, one per line, and they will all be assigned to the group they belong to.

-All groups share common banned and whitelists in _lists/_ and then override/add their own using _lists/fX_.
+All groups share common banned and whitelists in _lists/_ and then override/add their own using _fX lists_.

 All definitions are done through the host variable filtering_groups, with defaults in the role for the F1 default group E2G ships with.

-## Overrides
-Not everythins needs to be overridden so for many settings config files point straight to the base file.

-Where overrides are needed the directive will point to the _lists/fX_ dir which will include the base file plus specifying the overrides

-To allow for lists reuse and minimizing config changes we use a _cttb_ directory that contains various overrides that can be shared across groups, for example dvgs and dvbs can share an _igdvs_ list.